 Generally more expensive, mattress and box spring encasements are another invaluable tool for someone who is concerned about bed bugs.
 Encasements aid in early detection and protect your bed.

-At the end of the day, the most economical and effective method to find out if you have bed bugs is to contact a pest control company.
+At the end of the day, it is best is to contact an exterminator.
 A qualified pest management professional knows where to look, what to look for, and what treatments will work after a brief inspection of the infected area.
+They will solve your problem more efficiently and responsibly than if you try self-treatment.

 Professionals are also far more likely to discover an infestation versus someone who only looks at pictures on the internet before searching.

-If you suspect you have a bed bug problem, don’t let it go unchecked.
+If you suspect you have problem with bed bugs, don’t let it go unchecked.
 Save money and time by contacting a professional exterminator right away.
 Patton Termite and Pest provides solutions to quickly and effectively treat bed bugs in your home.
-Call us today at (316) 773-3825 to set up an appointment.
+Call us today at (316) 773-3825 to set up an appointment!